khuongminhhuy1/Fauna/README.md

+# WARNING : THE PROJECT STILL IN DEVELOPMENT SO BUGS AND INCOMPLETE FUNCTION STILL THERE
 # Fauna

 Fauna is a full-stack web application built with **Vue.js** on the frontend and **Node.js** with **Express** on the backend.
 This project demonstrates modern full-stack development practices and is a starting point for scalable, production-ready applications.